Nucleon axial-vector and pseudoscalar form factors, and PCAC relations: Nucleon axial and pseudoscalar currents

 A detailed analysis of the consequences of PCAC within functional methods can be found in Ref.\,\cite{Eichmann:2011pv}.
 We briefly recapitulate here.
-By using the Dirac equation one can immediately obtain the PCAC relation between the current operators:
+By using standard Ward-Green-Takahashi identities one can immediately infer the PCAC relation between the current operators:

 Using the nucleon matrix element expression of the identity above, one then obtains the PCAC relation at the nucleon level

 and this entails

 It should be pointed out that PCAC is an operator relation and thus any realistic results for $G_A$, $G_P$ and $G_5$ should precisely satisfy Eq.\,\eqref{pcacp}.